hhenson/hgraph/docs/library/index.md

 ### route_by_index
 `route` does the inverse of `if_` and `TSL[]` - based on an index forward one input time series to one of its outputs with the matching index.
-If hte index is `bool` then the outputs number is 2.
+If the index is `bool` then the outputs number is 2.

 ### if_then_else
 `if_then_else` forwards either its `true` input or `false` input based on the value of `condition`